 - The couple can agree on a binding financial agreement.
 Each party to such an agreement needs to obtain legal advice, and there are rules about what legal representatives need to advise on for such an agreement to be binding;

-- The couple can agree on how their superannuation should be split and then seek a consent order from the Family Court to have this agreement formalised;
+- The couple can agree on how their superannuation should be split and then seek a consent order from the Federal Circuit and Family Court (FCFCA) to have this agreement formalised;

 - The couple can seek a court order for superannuation splitting.